03-12-2020 - Case Study, Gear, Technology

 Tech Talk - Paul Cameron, ASC, Discusses Shooting VENICE on "21 Bridges" and "Reminiscence" - Part Two

 By: Jeff Berlin

-This is Part Two of our feature with DP Paul Cameron, ASC, discussing his experiences with VENICE on his two most recent films, 21 Bridges and Reminiscence.
+We recently spoke with DP Paul Cameron, ASC, discussing his experiences with VENICE on his two most recent films, 21 Bridges and Reminiscence.

 In cop thriller 21 Bridges, after uncovering a massive conspiracy, an embattled NYPD detective joins a citywide manhunt for two young cop killers.
 As the night unfolds, he soon becomes unsure of who to pursue -- and who's in pursuit of him.
 When the search intensifies, authorities decide to take extreme measures by closing all of Manhattan's 21 bridges to prevent the suspects from escaping.

 21 Bridges is currently available on your favorite streaming platforms.

 The sci-fi thriller Reminiscence, now in post-production, is directed by Westworld producer-writer-director Lisa Joy and stars Hugh Jackman and Rebecca Ferguson.
 In it, a scientist discovers a way to relive your past and uses the technology to search for his long lost love.

 No release date set as of this writing.

 Jeff: Tell me a bit about how you decided on the VENICE for 21 Bridges.

 Paul : When I got the call to do 21 Bridges, I had just shot a short film for my wife, Laura Stabilini, in Los Angeles which was for actually for the ZEISS Supremes.
 She directed and I shot, and I had a chance to use the VENICE and the Supremes and got amazing results with both.
 It was quite simple for me.
 It was the full frame sensor and full frame lenses that upped the ante for digital capture.